 - Assistance in buying and forwarding medicines

-- Communication with the clinic after the treatment completion, organization of additional medical examinations and distance consultations
+- Communication with the hospital after the treatment completion, organization of additional medical examinations and distance consultations

 - Control of invoices and return of unspent funds